World Cat Day is on August 8th and it seems a good time to celebrate our bench-loving feline friends with a Cat Map of the World.

 Well, here you go then: a brightly coloured mosaic cat bench from Dordrecht in Holland.

 Meredith: I steer clear of the Low Countries.
-I never feel at home in a place where you might get your feet wet any time a dike breaks.
+I never feel at home in a place where you might get your feet wet.

-Cats always find a way of making themselves at home.
-This Alley Cat seems to have found himself a pleasant spot in front of a library in Cambridge, Massachusetts.
+For example, Alley Cat here has found himself a pleasant spot in front of a library in Cambridge, Massachusetts.

 They're fine in the suburbs too; some cats are great commuters.